 But what are the benefits of experiential design for the interior design industry?
 What do we actually talk about when we talk about a curated design experience?
-Let’s begin by saying that within the construction industry, experiential design is a broad term that encompasses different industries like exhibition design, placemaking, marketing, environmental graphics, and entertainment.
+Let’s begin by saying that within the construction industry, experiential design is a broad term that encompasses different industries like exhibition design, placemaking, environmental graphics, and entertainment.

 “...interior design must create a science of human experience in the built environment”.
 Shashi Caan

 What is experiential interior design?
 Why is experiential interior design important?

 It is essential that one begins with a change of perspective and originates the vision from a human-centered approach to design.
 Besides functionality, comfort, aesthetics, and integration of the latest technologies, experiential design also addresses the psychological aspects of human interaction with the built environment.

 How can your project benefit from experiential interior design?